molssi-seamm/seamm-cookiecutter/README.rst

     * [new branch]      master     -> origin/master
    error: Terminal is dumb, but EDITOR unset
+   Not committing merge; use 'git commit' to complete the merge.

+Depending on what happens here, you may have a conflict in LICENSE.
+If so, edit the file and fix the problem by keeping the appropriate lines.

+Once that is done, push to GitHub:

-   Not committing merge; use 'git commit' to complete the merge. bash-3.2$ git push --set-upstream origin master Counting objects: 54, done.
+   bash-3.2$ git push --set-upstream origin master Counting objects: 54, done.
    Delta compression using up to 4 threads.